-Smartphones have become an essential part of our day to day lives no matter how much we deny it.
-They have become in many ways an extension of our selves.
+Smartphones have become an essential part of our day to day lives, no matter how much we deny it.
+They have become, in many ways, an extension of our selves.
 They contain highly private data of our personal and financial lives.
-They are also our go-to devices for quick communication and entertainment nowadays.
-Everybody owns a phone nowadays.
-And that is why they are easy targets for thieves because they are easy money.
+They are also used to communicate and provide us entertainment.
+This is why they are easy targets for thieves because they are easy money.
 That is where IMEI numbers come in.
 Today we’ll explore what an IMEI number is, what is its purpose and what you can do with it.

 What is an IMEI number?